 Engines, performance and drive

-In quattro guise, the performance of the A4 offers some stiff competition to its rival the BMW 3 Series.
+In quattro 4x4 guise, the performance of the A4 offers some stiff competition to its rival the BMW 3 Series.
 Generally the A4 feels connected to the road in all the right ways and the drive is direct and involving, but it doesn’t feel quite as exciting as the Jaguar XE.

-Audi's work on the exterior has also reduced noise in the cabin and it’s also extremely comfortable to drive all thanks to the new platform, which is 15 per cent stiffer than the old A4, plus aluminium suspension components allows softer suspension to be fitted.
+Audi's work on the exterior has also reduced noise in the cabin and the car is extremely comfortable to drive as well, thanks softer suspension than we’ve been used to in previous A4s.

-Both fixed and variable dampers are available.
-Variable dampers set in Auto are much more comfortable than fixed - and are an option worth having.
-Sports mode makes the car look more aggressive and offers a sharper drive, and Dynamic mode reduces comfort for minimal, if any, improvement in handling so we’d leave that alone.
+Both fixed and variable dampers are available on the A4.
+The variable dampers set in Auto are much more comfortable than fixed - and are an option worth having.
+Sports mode makes the car feel more aggressive and offers a sharper drive, and Dynamic mode reduces comfort for minimal, if any, improvement in handling so we’d leave that alone.

 Active steering is available as an option but avoid it, as it doesn’t feel as natural as the normal setup.
-The standard steering option on the A4 works just fine and is the best of any A4 yet.
+The standard steering option on the A4 works just fine and is the best on any A4 yet.
 It’s responsive and accurate but ultimately its isn’t as direct as the set-up in the Jaguar XE – which is one of the main reasons as to why the XE is better to drive overall.

-The best-selling engine is likely to be the 2.0-litre diesel engine, available with 187 or 148bhp, and we would choose that or the 3.0-litre 215bhp diesel.
-These offer claimed economy figures of 74.3 and 70.6mpg respectively and have low emissions of 95 and 99g/km of CO2.
+The best-selling engine is likely to be the 2.0-litre diesel engine, available with 148 or 187bhp and we would choose that or the 3.0-litre 268bhp diesel.
+These offer combined economy figures of 74.3 and 70.6mpg respectively and have low emissions of 95 and 99g/km of CO2.

 MPG, CO2 and running costs

 The A4’s diesel engines offer a great balance of performance and economy.
-Both the 3.0-litre and 2.0-litre diesels, offer sub-100g/km CO2.
-Even the highest power 3.0-litre 268bph V6 diesel engine, which is only available in 4x4 guise, can hit 62mph in 5.3 seconds although it emits only 129g/km CO2.
+The 148bhp 2.0-litre diesel, achieves sub-100g/km CO2 on the tests.
+Even the highest power 3.0-litre 268bhp V6 diesel engine, which is only available with quattro four-wheel drive, can hit 62mph in 5.3 seconds, although it emits only 134g/km of CO2.

 Interior, design and technology

-The A4’s exterior styling is pretty conservative - no one is going to be offended or shocked to see this at the end of their road.
+The A4’s exterior styling is pretty conservative - no one is going to be offended or shocked by the way it appears.
 Although it’s a familiar look, a lot of work has gone into the bodywork and every line and crease is there to improve the aerodynamics of the car.

 The bodywork sets a class record for low drag.
-Clever developments such as the side mirrors, which are now mounted directly on the door panel rather than at the junction with the quarter light means more air can glide smoothly down the side of the car.
+Clever developments include side mirrors that are mounted directly on the door panel rather than at its junction with the quarter light.
+These mean more air can glide smoothly down the side of the car.